 Provisions for Excess and Obsolete Inventory Losses: We value our inventories at the lower of average cost or market.
 Inventories also include equipment that is returned at the end of the lease term.
 Returned equipment is recorded at the lower of remaining net book value or salvage value.
 Salvage value consists of the estimated market value (generally determined based on replacement cost) of the salvageable component parts, which are expected to be used in the remanufacturing process.
 We regularly review inventory quantities, including equipment to be leased to customers, which is included as part of finished goods inventory, and record a provision for excess and/or obsolete inventory based primarily on our estimated forecast of product demand and production requirements.
-Several factors may influence the realizability of our inventories, including our decision to exit a product line, technological changes and new product demand may prove to be inaccurate, in which case we may have understated or overstated the provision required for excess and obsolete inventories.
+Several factors may influence the realizability of our inventories, including our decision to exit a product line, technological changes and new product development.
+These factors could result in an increase in the amount of excess or obsolete inventory quantities.
+Additionally, our estimates of future product demand may prove to be inaccurate, in which case we may have understated or overstated the provision required for excess and obsolete inventories.
 Although we make every effort to ensure the accuracy of our forecasts of future product demand, including the impact of future product launches and changes in remanufacturing strategies, significant unanticipated changes in demand or technological developments could materially impact the value of our inventory and our reported operating results if our estimates prove to be inaccurate.
 We recorded \$78 million, \$115 million, and \$242 million in inventory write-down charges for the years ended December 31, 2003, 2002 and 2001, respectively.
 The decline in inventory write-down charges is due to the absence of business exiting activities, stabilization of our product lines, manufacturing outsourcing related improvements and a lower level of inventories.